 How You Get Paid on Ebates

-- The Number of Retailers – Ebates has the largest listing of different online retailers for you to choose.
-As of this writing they have over 1600 different retailer links where you can get cashback.
+- The Number of Retailers – Ebates has the most extensive listing of different online retailers for you to choose from.
+As of this writing, they have over 1600 retailer links where you can get cashback.

 - Customer Service – Being the big dog on the block has its advantages.
-For Ebates this includes a larger staff to handle customer service problems.
-As a result, Ebates has been very effective at answering any customer complaints and coming to a a resolution that makes the user happy.
+For Ebates, this includes a larger staff to handle customer service problems.
+As a result, Ebates has been very effective at answering any customer complaints and coming to a resolution that makes the user happy.

-I really like what Ebates has to offer but there are two reasons that they are no long my favorite of the cashback rebate sites:
+I like what Ebates has to offer, but there are two reasons that they are no longer my favorite of the cashback rebate sites:

 - Lower Cashback Percentages – Ebates is the largest network of sites and has the most users.
-With this kind of positioning in the marketplace they are able to offer slightly lower cashback and still keep their people happy.
+With this positioning in the marketplace, they can offer slightly lower cashback and still keep their people happy.
 A quick example, I went to Ebates and checked Wal-Mart.
 You get 1% back with the Ebates link.
 I then went to MrRebates.com and did the same search.
 They have 3% cashback at Wal-Mart.
-This is a pretty common occurrence across the sites that offer cashback rebates.
+This is a pretty common occurrence across the sites that offer cash back rebates.